XProfessional1130/crypto-learning/refactoring-progress.md

 - Extensive use of hooks in /lib/hooks and /app/hooks
 - Component architecture uses atoms, molecules, organisms pattern in /app/components

+### App Router Migration Progress

+We have started migrating from the mixed Pages Router and App Router approach to using only the App Router:

+1. ✅ Migrated API routes from Pages Router to App Router
+   - ✅ global-data
+   - ✅ coin-data
+   - ✅ coin-list
+   - ✅ coin-search
+   - ✅ coin-data-batch
+   - ✅ test-search
+   - ✅ jobs/process-pending

+2. 🔄 Update client-side code
+   - ⬜ Check and update router imports from 'next/router' to 'next/navigation'
+   - ⬜ Ensure all client components use App Router patterns for navigation

+3. ⬜ Final cleanup
+   - ⬜ Run the scripts/finalize-app-router-migration.sh script when ready
+   - ⬜ Remove Pages Router directory
+   - ⬜ Update next.config.js to fully embrace App Router

+4. ⬜ Testing
+   - ⬜ Test all routes to ensure they work as expected
+   - ⬜ Test authentication flows
+   - ⬜ Verify API endpoints

 ### Issues Identified
 1. **Overly Large Components:**
    - ChatModal.tsx (570 lines)